Species you can see in Galapagos :

 And so on …

-Enjoy your islands tour on the Galapagos islands!
+Enjoy your island tour on the Galapagos islands!